NCERT Syllabus Class 6 History – Download Free PDF

 (b) A contemporary chalcolithic settlement.

-(c) Case studies: North-West and the Deccan.
+(c) Case studies: the North-West and the Deccan.

 |(a) Appreciate that different developments were taking place in different parts of the subcontinent simultaneously.